How to stop snoring

 4. Keep your nose clear

 Treating blocked nose can help to prevent or stop snoring.
 Nasal congestion can be caused by a cold, sinusitis, allergies, or polyps – fleshy growths in your nasal passages.
-If you are worried about this, speak to your pharmacist or GP for further advice.
+If you are worried about this, speak to a pharmacist or your primary care provider for further advice.

 5. Give up smoking